surf-visualization/ospray-python/README.md

 ## Conventions

-- One Python class per OSPRay type, e.g. `Material`, `Renderer` and `Geometry`.
+- One Python class per OSPRay type, e.g. `Material`, `Renderer` and `Geometry`
 - Python-style method naming, so `set_param()` in Python for `setParam()` in C++
-- NumPy arrays for passing larger arrays of numbers, tuples for small single-dimensional values such as `vec3f`'s.
+- NumPy arrays for passing larger arrays of numbers, Python tuples for small single vector values such as `vec3f`'s
 - Framebuffer `map()`/`unmap()` is not wrapped, but instead a method `get(channel, imgsize, format)` is available that directly provides the requested framebuffer channel as a NumPy array.
 Note that the pixel order is the same as what `FrameBuffer.map()`
-  returns: the first pixel returned is at the lower left pixel of the image.
+  returns: the first pixel returned is at the lower-left of the image.

 ## Data type mapping